plop91/Agent-Swarm/Agents/test_agent_creator/files/AgentSwarmREADME.md

 4. evaluate available tools
 5. create a basic function that can be used to create a new agent
 6. determine how to pass the Agent text documents

-## Notes

-### 11/10/2023

-github copilot cli can be used to generate code that interacts with a linux cli.